 Training.gov.au is the official National Register on VET in Australia.
-This database is the authoritative source of information in a huge range of areas, including training packages, qualifications, accredited courses, units of competency, skill sets and Registered Training Organisations.
+This database is the authoritative source of information in a huge range of areas, including training packages, qualifications, nationally recognised training and accredited courses, units of competency, skill sets and Registered Training Organisations.

 4. Projects can be linked, but they don’t have to be

 The Training and Assessment certificate are clustered into three topics: Design, Delivery, and Assessment.
 Each cluster has its own workbook and projects and when you study online you decide how you want to complete them.

 You can treat each cluster as a fresh start, or you can build on the projects and case studies you completed in the first cluster to give you a head start on assessments in the next cluster.
 Provided the assessment requirements are met, it’s up to you.

 For example, the learning program you create in the design cluster can also be the one you facilitate in the delivery cluster.

 Finally, in the assessment cluster, you can assess your learners using this learning program.
 Check with your trainer first to make sure you will fulfil the specific conditions for each assessment task before going ahead.